codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 max-width="60%"
 %}

+-->
-### Integration example in Codefresh pipeline
+## Integration example in Codefresh pipeline
-See an example of the integration in a pipeline:
+See an example of cloud storage provider integration in a pipeline:
 ```yaml
 version: "1.0"
 stages: